Literary translation facts you probably didn’t know, from Harry Potter to the Little PrinceCulture

 Other famous literary works have faced similar translation problems:

 Don Quixote by Miguel de Cervantes

 Miguel de Cervantes is credited with producing the first modern European novel to contain a fictional narrative in prose.
 To give it its full title, El Ingenioso Hidalgo Don Quijote de la Mancha, more commonly known as Don Quixote, has been translated into 48 languages.
-Cervantes is so closely tied to Spanish that it is often referred to as “la lengua de Cervantes” according to London Translations.
+Cervantes is so closely tied to Spanish that it is often referred to as “la lengua de Cervantes”.